Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Main results

 A bootstrap procedure has to be performed in order to ensure such a global control: the main idea is to interpolate the pointwise conditional decay \eqref{decayT3intro} with higher order parabolic regularity estimates for the fluid velocity.
 In short, the previous approach requires a smallness assumption on the initial data of the type

 and one can even replace the previous norm for $u_0$ by $\Vert u_0 \Vert_{\H^{1/2}(\T^3)}$ in the torus case.
 Furthermore, one can describe the structure of the final spatial density, which depends on the whole evolution of the system.
-Note that in the case of a bounded domain with absorption boundary condition for the kinetic distribution, an initial support of the distribution function containing only high enough velocities leads to total absorption in finite time (namely, $f = 0$ after some finite time).

 $\bullet$ \underline{\textit{The case of the whole space}}: in this case studied in \cite{HK}, Han-Kwan has shown that the crucial functional to consider is the kinetic energy $\E_{\R^3}$ itself, defined as in \eqref{eq:Energy} where $\R^3_+$ is replaced by $\R^3$.
 This energy satisfies the same formal energy identity \eqref{IdentityIntro} as above.
 A bound of the type $\rho_f \in \Ld^{\infty}(\R^+;\Ld^{\infty}(\R^3))$ now provides a decay of the form